Bobkong/CSE230-Haskell-Sokoban/README.md

 - Level: Develop multiple maps with different difficulty levels.
 - Game Control: Develop the quit game and reload the level features.

-Besides these goals, we also want to implement a more interesting feature to elevate user experience.
+Besides these goals, we also want to implement a more interesting feature to improve user experience.
 Currently, most Sokoban games can only be played by one player.
-What if we introduce a new play way, which supports **two players playing** the game at the same time?
+What if we introduce a new game mode, which supports **two players playing** the game at the same time?
 They can collaborate with each other to finish the task.
 We believe this new feature can make the game more playable and fascinating!